brightgao1/Win32TypingPracticeApp/README.md

   NOTE THAT GCC WILL NOT BE ABLE TO COMPILE THIS.

 ### Features
+  Customizable by clicking the "Settings" top menu (nav bar).
+Choose from over 40 fonts, 3 themes, and ur desired font size.

   In my app, you can go back to previous words while typing (accidental backspace at beginning of new word), and typing a space at the beginning of a new word will punish you, unlike popular typing sites like typeracer, monkeytype, etc...
 It's also much more efficient obviously, and runs smoothly on old computers.